-Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
-Including 30 semester hours in religion and education with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work).
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, and two-thirds of all coursework completed through a traditional college setting of residence and/or distance education.
+Including 23 semester hours in history with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn or CM prefix, or the equivalent in transfer work).